Flover: A Temporal Fusion Framework for Efficient Autoregressive Model Parallel Inference: Introduction

 The paper makes the following contributions:

-\begin{enumerate} \item We introduce a novel {\em temporal fusion framework} for propelling autoregressive model inference by leveraging the temporality property of inferring generative tasks, delivering superior and more fine-grained parallelism beyond all current solutions. \item We thoroughly analyze multiple real inference scenarios and compare our solution with the cutting-edge NVIDIA Triton FasterTransformer backend~\cite{Triton, ft} in terms of latency and throughput using the GPT-J~\cite{gpt-j} 6B model. \item Our framework delivers over \textbf{3.5x} speedup when requests arrive with constant time intervals; Up to \textbf{11x} speedup when requests' arrival conforms to the Poisson process; And over \textbf{6.8x} speedup when requests largely vary in their sequence lengths. \item We design an efficient memory shuffle algorithm that can significantly improve computing efficiency and reduce communication message sizes. \item To the best of our knowledge, Flover is a breakthrough in the workflow of autoregressive model inference, which is also not restricted to hardware resources, delivering above performance gain on single GPU inference, and seamlessly works with the advanced tensor parallel~\cite{shoeybi2019megatron} technique to accelerate distributed inference. \end{enumerate}
+\begin{enumerate} \item We introduce a novel {\em temporal fusion framework} for propelling autoregressive model inference by leveraging the temporality property of inferring generative tasks, delivering superior and more fine-grained parallelism beyond all current solutions. \item We thoroughly analyze multiple real inference scenarios and compare our solution with the cutting-edge NVIDIA FasterTransformer~\cite{Triton, ft}, where Flover provides speedups of \textbf{11x} on GPT-J~\cite{gpt-j} 6B and Llama~\cite{touvron2023llama} 7B, \textbf{7x} on Llama~\cite{touvron2023llama} 13B, \textbf{13x} on Llama~\cite{touvron2023llama} 33B, and \textbf{16x} on Llama~\cite{touvron2023llama} 65B models. \item We design the Flover scheduler to significantly reduce hardware resource requirements by saving $93.9\%$ of CPU threads and $96.9\%$ of GPU kernel launching compared to FasterTransformer~\cite{Triton, ft}, in parallel inference 32 requests. \item We design an efficient memory shuffle algorithm that can reorder requests' buffers, such that significantly reduce computing workload and communication message volume, further providing $23\%$ faster inference. \item To the best of our knowledge, Flover provides a high-performance solution in accelerating autoregressive model inference with full support on various token generation configurations.
+It is not restricted to hardware resources, delivering the above performance gain not only on single GPU inference, and also seamlessly works with the advanced tensor parallel~\cite{shoeybi2019megatron} technique to accelerate distributed inference. \end{enumerate} The code for our project is open-sourced and available online.\footnote{\url{https://github.com/YJHMITWEB/Flover.git}}

-For the rest of this paper, we will first provide the necessary background on the paradigm of autoregressive models and their temporal dependency properties.
-And we will compare existing solutions for accelerating inference and further identifying their drawbacks when applied to autoregressive models.
-Then we will demonstrate how Flover overcomes these issues and why it is superior for handling complex inference scenarios.
-In the experiment part, we conduct thorough ablations on single GPU cases and extend to distributed scenarios where we set tensor parallel size up to eight to show how Flover is compatible with these advanced parallel techniques.
-The code will be available at \href{https://github.com/YJHMITWEB/Flover}{https://github.com/YJHMITWEB/Flover}.